by Patricia Ames

 Canon was a gracious host, not only throwing an incredible party on the top floor of the John Hancock Center on Monday night, but also hosting the industry at their booth #1213.
 Canon had a large and impressive display of digital production, production inkjet, and large format devices, along with PRISMA Workflow solutions and the Canon Application Gallery.
 The company also announced their newest monochrome digital press, the Océ VarioPrint 6000 Series Platform, and the new imagePROGRAF TX Series.

 Xerox had so much going on it was hard to schedule everything in.
 From an exclusive and fabulous dinner at a top Chicago restaurant, to analyst one-on-ones and VIP tours of their large booth, they were a force to be reckoned with at PRINT 17.
 Xerox had all their top executives on hand and they were accessible throughout the event, which was impressive.
 At their booth 1302, show-goers had the opportunity to see Xerox’s Brenva HD Production Inkjet Press, Trivor 2400 HD Inkjet Press, and a number of automated workflow solutions.
-Stay tuned because we have an interview with Andrew Copley, President of Graphic Communications Solutions at Xerox coming soon.
+You can find our interview with Andrew Copley, President of Graphic Communications Solutions at Xerox here.

 Fuji Film: At booth 2013, the OnsetM, B1 format sheetfed digital UV inkjet printer and the long run, processless Superia ZD offset plate technology, made their North American debut.
 In addition, they showed off the new super-wide format printer, the Acuity LED 3200R, and fountain solutions Superia PressMax JRDC-AB and PressMax PPF-DC.
 The company also demonstrated the J Press 720S Sheetfed Inkjet press.